Eppo-exp/eppo-docs/docs/quickstart.md

 Eppo assumes that you are already using a third party feature flagging tool like [LaunchDarkly](https://launchdarkly.com/) or [Optimizely](https://www.optimizely.com/) and are exporting experiment data into a data warehouse.
 In particular, Eppo requires that you have the following tables in your data warehouse:

-- an assignment table that indicates which experiment subjects were assigned to which experiments and variants at which time.
+- An assignment table that indicates which experiment subjects were assigned to which experiments and variants at which time.
 It should [contain columns](./connecting-your-data/assignment-tables/required-data)  that roughly correspond to:

     | timestamp | user_id | experiment | variation |
     | --------- | ------- | ---------- | --------- |
     | 2021-06-22T17:35:12.000Z | 165740867980881574 | adding_BNPL_experiment | affirm |

-- an event table whose rows are logs of specific events that occurred at specific times.
+- An event table whose rows are logs of specific events that occurred at specific times.
 It should contain columns that roughly correspond to:

     | timestamp | user_id | event_type | event_value |
     | --------- | ------- | ------- | -------------- |